Italy: Unification

-The most famous member of Young Italy was the revolutionary and general Giuseppe Garibaldi who led the republican drive for unification in southern Italy.
+The most famous member of Young Italy was the revolutionary and general Giuseppe Garibaldi, who led the republican drive for unification in southern Italy.
 However, the Italian monarchy of the House of Savoy, in the Kingdom of Sardinia, whose government was led by Camillo Benso, Count of Cavour, also had ambitions of establishing a united Italian state.
 In the context of the 1848 liberal revolutions that swept Europe, an unsuccessful First Italian War of Independence was declared against Austria.
 In 1855, Sardinia became an ally of Britain and France in the Crimean War.
 Sardinia fought the Austrian Empire in the Second Italian War of Independence of 1859, with the aid of France, resulting in liberating Lombardy.
 On the basis of the Plombières Agreement, the Sardinia ceded Savoy and Nice to France, an event that caused the Niçard exodus.

 In 1860–1861, Garibaldi led the drive for unification in Naples and Sicily.
 Teano was the site of a famous meeting between Garibaldi and Victor Emmanuel II, the last king of Sardinia, during which Garibaldi shook Victor Emanuel's hand and hailed him as King of Italy.
 Cavour agreed to include Garibaldi's southern Italy in a union with the Kingdom of Sardinia in 1860.
 This allowed the Sardinian government to declare a united Italian kingdom on 17 March 1861, with Victor Emmanuel II as its first king.
 In 1865, the kingdom's capital was moved from Turin to Florence.
 In 1866, Victor Emmanuel II, allied with Prussia during the Austro-Prussian War, waged the Third Italian War of Independence, which resulted in Italy annexing Venetia.
-Finally, in 1870, as France abandoned Rome during the Franco-Prussian War, the Italians captured the Papal States, unification was completed, and the capital moved to Rome.
+Finally, in 1870, as France abandoned Rome during the Franco-Prussian War, the Italians captured the Papal States and completed the unification of Italy, after which the capital was moved to Rome.